Baha2rM98/Baha2rM98/README.md

 # 💫 About Me:
-🎓 **Data Scientist & ML Engineer** passionate about transforming data into actionable insights
+🎓 **Data Scientist & ML & AI Engineer** passionate about transforming data into actionable insights

 **Master's degree in Data Science** graduate from the University of Padua, with expertise spanning machine learning, deep learning, and web backend development.
 I enjoy tackling complex problems and building scalable solutions that bridge the gap between data science and software engineering.